Fourth & Hope

 - Last year a single mom came to us hoping to regain housing and stability in her life.
 Once at Fourth & Hope, she re-connected with her children for the first time in over a year, and began working on a plan toward stability.
 Shelter staff informed her of housing opportunities and were supportive of her efforts.
 She was able to establish income, and is now a volunteer for Fourth & Hope, regaining purpose, responsibility, and direction.

-We are in the second year of a partnership with the County of Yolo to conduct street outreach to people experiencing homelessness through a CABHI grant (Cooperative Agreements to Benefit Homeless Individuals).
+2018 was the second year of a partnership with the County of Yolo to conduct street outreach to people experiencing homelessness.
 The goal of the program is to provide intensive wraparound care to people experiencing homelessness with co-occurring mental health and substance use disorders.

 - On average 70% of the families move to permanent supportive housing in less than two years.